Events

 afterToggle: function(trigger, element, isExpanded) {

-// Example: Update the button text after state change
+// Update button text and add logging

 trigger.textContent = isExpanded ?
 'Hide' : 'Read more';